LarsJacobs/LarsJacobs.github.io/_teaching/GitHubPagestemplates.md

 HOT BEANS!
 Your tamplates to use as a GitHub beginner

-1 - Academicpages is a ready-to-fork GitHub Pages template for academic and personal websites
+1 - Academicpages is a ready to fork GitHub Pages template for academic and personal websites
 ======

 2 - Other tamplates will follow soon